 3.1 BROADBAND DIRECT-AIR-TO-GROUND COMMUNICATIONS

+Different ECC Reports are currently under development within CEPT/ECC describing frequency management related and compatibility/sharing issues.

 3.1.1 Introduction

 A Broadband DA2GC system constitutes an application for various types of telecommunications services, such as internet access and mobile multimedia services.
 It aims to provide access to broadband communication services during continental flights on a Europe-wide basis.
 The request for spectrum is related to the direct-air-to-ground radio solution.
 The connection with the flight passengers’ user terminals on-board aircraft is to be realised by already available fixed or Wi-Fi-based on-board connectivity network and/or via GSMOBA and in the future possibly also via UMTS and/or LTE.